Laranguyen811/stock-market-application-2024/misc/Stock App Review.md

 ***Things I will do better next time:***
 - Reading KG paper if have time
 - Incorporating other types of AI models

+25/09/2024
+***Things I learned today***
+- hidden markov model: each state depends on the prev state

+***Things I did well today***
+- Hidden Markov Model
+- code to download texts
+- 3rd pass attention
+- read KG

+***Things I did not do well today***
+- not finished 3rd pass attention

+***Things I will do better next time***
+- finish 3rd pass attention
+- continue coding to download texts
+- create account to obtain APIs

+26/09/2024
+***Things I learned today:***
+- To obtain listed companies' name, we can use stock exchange websites.

+***Things I did well today:***
+- learned how to use Twitter API
+- learned how to obtain information via coding
+- finished 3rd pass "Attention is All You Need"

+***Things I did not do well today:***
+- not finished coding regarding Twitter API
+- not reading Hidden Markov Model
+- not reading KG paper

+***Things I will do better next time:***
+- finish coding regarding Twitter API
+- reading Hidden Markov Model
+- reading KG paper